ValRCS/Python_RTU_08_20/HARDWARE.md

 Advantage: MicroPython runs on much devices with lower specifications.

 MicroPython officially supports the Pyboard, ESP32, ESP8266, Raspberry Pi Pico, BBC micro:bit, STM32 development boards, and a few Arduino boards such as the Nano 33 BLE, Nano RP2040, Giga R1, and Portenta H7.
 [Src: makeuseof](https://www.makeuseof.com/microcontroller-best-language-micropython-circuitpython-arduino-c)

+Advice: check MicroPython forum boards for most activity https://forum.micropython.org/ - looks like ESP32 and ESP8266 should have most activity - thus more likely someone has had the same problem and solved it

+Sadly Arduino Uno is a bit too low power for MicroPython